Reviews every PR and MR

 Detects remediation commits and resolves stale alerts automatically.

-Install the GitHub App and choose the repos Hacktron should review.
+Connect GitHub or GitLab and choose the repos Hacktron should review.

 Hacktron posts inline findings with the context needed to reproduce and fix the issue.